Skip to main content

 #

-On Friday night, I went to a bar with Jack (China), Zoom (China), A-Fei (Taiwan), and Winnie (Taiwan).
+On Friday night, I went to a bar with Jack (China), Zoom (China), Felix (Taiwan), and Winnie (Taiwan).
 On the way to get a massage, Winnie and I talked about what happened between me and Mana last weekend.
 She was like a love advisor, and her words made me realize I had misunderstood Mana.

 When we arrived, the massage shop was fully booked, so Winnie made a reservation for 2 p.m. the next day.
 The next afternoon, we went together, and it was incredibly relaxing — a full-body massage for only 400 pesos!

-After returning to school, I was playing billiards with A-Fei when Mana invited us to dinner(Maroo Korean Restaurant).
+After returning to school, I was playing billiards with Felix when Mana invited us to dinner(Maroo Korean Restaurant).
 During dinner, I apologized to her for my misunderstanding.
 Back at the dorm, I prepared for my Japanese Nursing Care Skills exams scheduled for Sunday.

 On Sunday, I went alone to Centro Maximo Bldg., Room 308, to take the two exams.
 I passed the first one (Nursing Care Skills Evaluation Test in Chinese) but failed the second (Japanese Language Evaluation Test in Japanese).
 After the exams, I went shopping at H&M Home in Ayala Center Cebu, bought a pair of gray jeans, and studied again after returning to school.
 It was a perfect way to end the weekend.